songexile/Adroit-Frontend-Manager/Documentation/README.md

-# Adroit Frontend Manager - Documentation
+# Adroit Manager Frontend - Documentation

-This directory contains the documentation for the Adroit Frontend Manager, built with VitePress.
+This directory contains the documentation for the Adroit Manager Frontend, built with VitePress.

 ## Getting Started